hmrc/customs-notification/README.md

 3. Notify the CDS Client with the given payload by calling the notification gateway service with the payload or sending it to the pull queue

-4. Provide two endpoints for the counting and deleting of notifications blocked from being pushed.
+4. Provide two endpoints for the counting and deleting of blocked flags which prevents notifications from being pushed.

 ## Configuration for Internal Clients